Ascension (healthcare system): History

 In 2021, Ascension opened a pharmacy hub in Austin, Texas.
 The hub fills 5,000 prescriptions per shift and houses a "patient engagement center" designed to offer patients assistance with understanding their medication.
 Officials with the company have said they hope to reduce hospitalizations by improving at-home prescription management through the hub.
 In October that year, Ascension and AdventHealth announced the planned dissolution of their joint venture AMITA Health in 2022.
 Each system will retain the hospitals they originally contributed to the partnership.

 It became public on May 8, 2024, that Ascension was a victim of a massive cyberattack that made it impossible to access thousands of patients' records.
 Mandiant was tapped to assist in the investigation.
 Russian ransomware operator Black Basta, a.k.a.
 "Conti." was blamed for the attack, CNN reported.
 Patient medical records were restored by June 11, after more than a month of inaccessibility, a period that saw delayed appointments and patients' health allegedly being put at risk.
 Class-action lawsuits were filed amid the attack against Ascension because the hack was "foreseeable and preventable," according to those bringing the lawsuits.
+In December 2024, Ascension began notifying approximately 5.6 million individuals whose personal and health information was compromised in the breach, making it one of the largest healthcare data breaches in the United States in 2024.

 Following the cyberattack and financial losses during fiscal year 2023, Ascension began to sell hospitals.
 It sold three Michigan hospitals and an ambulatory surgical center in March.
 In August 2022, it was announced that Ascension St. Vincent's Health System would be taken over by the Alabama Health System Authority.